 The Driver’s Employer

-This is mostly applicable to truck accidents.
-A trucking company is responsible for their drivers' actions when they are on the job.
-If a speeding or distracted truck driver causes fatal crashes, their employer is vicariously responsible for paying for the victims' medical expenses and other financial and non-economic damages.
+This is mainly applicable to truck accidents.
+A trucking company is responsible for its drivers’ actions when they are on the job.
+If a speeding or distracted truck driver causes a fatal crash, their employer is vicariously responsible for paying for the victim’s medical expenses and other financial and non-economic damages.

-Personal injury lawyers can even help you identify and successfully sue a local government agency if the accident was caused by a school bus or a means of public transportation.
+Personal injury lawyers may be able to help you identify and successfully sue a local government agency if the accident was caused by a school bus or a means of public transportation.

 if motor vehicle accidents were caused by construction site debris or other negligent actions of the workers that made the road unsafe to drive on, crash victims are entitled to file an accident claim against the construction company’s insurance company.